ghfisanotti/recoil/README.md

 - Raspberry Pi SBC to receive the values acquired by the MCU, store and display them.

 ## Communications
-MCU and Raspberry are connected by an I2C bus, Raspberry as master, MCU as slave.
+MCU and Raspberry are connected by USB cable.

 ## Process
 MCU stores pairs of values (time, value of potentiometer) for the duration of the recoil.
 It can store up to 1024 value pairs at a rate of 9000 samples/second approximately.
 The recoil event is assumed to last approximately 20 milliseconds.
-Value pairs are kept in-memory in a 1024-element array, upon request from the Raspberry the values are transmitted over the I2C bus formatted as a CSV (comma separated values) file, one line per value pair.
+Value pairs are kept in-memory in a 1024-element array, after acquiring the last value, all the data is sent over the USB serial bus formatted as a CSV (comma separated values) file, one line per value pair.

 A Python process on the Raspberry receives the CSV, stores it as a file on disk and can display graphically various collected files for comparison purposes.